Security Bug Bounty Program

 Overview

 dbt Labs wants to engage the security community to help improve security for our users and products.
 We sponsor our security bug bounty program through which we may provide rewards to security researchers who responsibly disclose valid security issues.
-At this time, we do not offer monetary rewards but do offer ultra-rare dbt Labs swag based on the business severity of the security issue.
-All rewards will be provided at the discretion of dbt Labs and are subject to change without notice.
-In addition, we maintain a bug bounty leaderboard and, with a valid finding and your permission, will list you on our website.
+All rewards will be provided at the discretion of dbt Labs and are subject to change without notice. dbt Labs runs a private bug bounty program through Bugcrowd and we would be happy to invite you, if you have an account.
+If you do not have a Bugcrowd account, please go through the registration process here.

 Scope and Reporting